-Depending on the tree topology, some tree priors may be more or less suited to derive adaptive multiscale properties.
-Only very few priors (actually {\em only} point mass spike-and-slab based priors, as discussed in the Introduction) were shown to attain adaptive sup-norm concentration rates.
-Theorem \ref{thm-one} now certifies Bayesian Dyadic CART as one of them.
-Recall that the spike-and-slab prior achieves the {\sl actual} $\ell_\infty$ minimax rate {\em without} any additional factor.
-Interestingly, the very same prior misses the $\ell_2$ minimax rate by a log factor \citep{hoffmann}.
+Recall that the spike-and-slab prior achieves the {\sl actual} $\ell_\infty$--minimax rate {\em without} any additional factor.
+Interestingly, the very same prior misses the $\ell_2$--minimax rate by a log factor \cite{hoffmann}.
 This illustrates that $\ell_2$ and $\ell_\infty$ adaptations require different desiderata when constructing priors.
-Product priors that correspond to separable rules {\em do not} yield adaptation with exact rates in the $\ell_2$ sense \citep{cai08}.
+Product priors that correspond to separable rules {\em do not} yield adaptation with exact rates in the $\ell_2$ sense \cite{cai08}.
 Mixture priors that are adaptive in $\ell_2$, on the other hand, may not yield $\ell_\infty$ adaptation.
-We now provide one example of this phenomenon in the context of flat trees from Section \ref{sec:flat}.
+We now provide one example of this phenomenon in the context of flat (complete binary) trees.